phubbard/ytdl-web/README.md

 ## Current status

 Works as intended, but
-- One file at a time, and the page doesn't return until complete.
+- Downloads run in the background, but there's no way to see if the failed or finished
 - Basic Bootstrap v4 CSS, explicitly _without_ JS.
 Input validation is most-basic, but looks OK.
 - No file management, I expect clutter to accumulate.
+- Utterly insecure - no input validation, so internal-network use only.

 ### Next steps
 - For iOS, add manifest or whatever so it looks a proper home screen icon.
 - Productionize it - WSGI, debug off, reverse proxy.
 Cannot currently be exposed to the internet.
 - Find a way to push results as they happen - or at least a spinner
 - Some sort of temp directory with automatic cleanup would be cool.
-- Put directories into config file.
+- ~~Put directories into config file.
-- Multiple concurrent downloads - hmm.
+- ~~Multiple concurrent downloads - hmm.
 Async?
 Threads?
 Websockets to push updates?
 - Try [v2 Flask beta?](https://www.reddit.com/r/Python/comments/msbt3p/flask_20_is_coming_please_help_us_test/)

 ## Installation